About Us

 Case Studies & Service Mapping

-In the Action Plan for the Joint Management of Offenders (2019-2021), the Department of Justice and Equality commits to working with a range of partners to ‘Develop joint arrangements – including in the area of victim/offender mediation – for providing victims of crime with opportunities for positive, restorative responses to the
+In the Action Plan for the Joint Management of Offenders (2019-2021), the Department of Justice committed to working with a range of partners to ‘Develop joint arrangements – including in the area of victim/offender mediation – for providing victims of crime with opportunities for positive, restorative responses to the harm they have suffered’.
+To support this, the Department funded RJS4C Ireland to collect case studies illustrating the use of restorative justice and restorative practices in Irish criminal justice, and conduct a mapping exercise on training and use of restorative justice in Ireland.
+Our findings can be found on this website.

 Case Studies & Service Mapping